PPT Feature Image - Turquoise

 Squirting/“Female” ejaculate (Cum)

-- Your Skene’s glands make ejaculatory fluid, and are located near the opening of your urethra.
+• The Skene’s glands make ejaculatory fluid, and are located near the opening of the urethra.

 Sexual arousal fluid

-- When sexually aroused, your body may naturally produce lubricating fluid that is cloudy or clear and feels wet.
+• When sexually aroused, the body may naturally produce lubricating fluid that is cloudy or clear and feels wet.
 This fluid acts as a natural lubricant that may make sex more pleasurable.
 It also helps prevent condoms from breaking.

 Cervical mucous (Discharge)

-- Your cervix makes mucous that varies in thickness, texture and colour throughout your fertility cycle.
-You might see this on your underwear.
+• The cervix makes mucous that varies in thickness, texture and colour throughout the fertility cycle.
+This might be visible on underwear.

-- Cervical mucous is often cloudy at the start of your cycle and becomes clear and stretchy as you approach ovulation.
+• Cervical mucous is often cloudy at the start of the menstrual cycle and becomes clear and stretchy closer to ovulation.
 At ovulation, cervical mucous can help sperm survive as they travel up the uterus.
 It also lubricates the vaginal walls and protects the cervical opening.

 Blood